March 12, 2026 (3mo ago)

 Each trades some flexibility for operational sanity.
 The question is how much control you want to give up.

-Temps embeds userspace WireGuard directly in its binary using boringtun via the defguard_wireguard_rs Rust crate — no system packages, no kernel modules, no manual configuration.
-A single temps join --relay command sets up an encrypted tunnel between a worker node and the control plane.
+Temps embeds userspace WireGuard directly in its binary using boringtun (Cloudflare's open-source Rust implementation) via the defguard_wireguard_rs crate — no system packages, no kernel modules, no manual configuration.
+A single temps join command sets up an encrypted tunnel between a worker node and the control plane.

 Traditional WireGuard setup requires wireguard-tools and either a kernel module or userspace daemon.
 Temps compiles boringtun directly into the binary.
 When you run temps join, it creates a TUN device and handles encryption in-process.
 Nothing to install.
 Nothing to configure.

 Manual WireGuard means generating keys on each server and copying public keys everywhere.
 Temps handles this through its API.
-When a worker joins, it generates a Curve25519 key pair using x25519-dalek and sends its public key to the control plane.
+When a worker joins, it generates a Curve25519 key pair using x25519-dalek (pure Rust, no wg genkey CLI needed) and sends its public key to the control plane.
 The control plane responds with its own public key and connection parameters.
 No SSH-ing between servers.
 No shared documents listing keys.

 Many servers sit behind NAT — especially in cloud environments or home labs.
 With manual WireGuard, you need a publicly reachable endpoint on at least one side of every tunnel.
 Temps relay mode solves this by routing through the control plane's WireGuard endpoint, so workers behind NAT can establish tunnels without port forwarding.

-We switched from manual WireGuard configs to embedded boringtun specifically because of the scaling problem.
-With 5+ nodes, the manual key distribution was eating 15-20 minutes every time we added a server.
-Now it's one command and roughly 10 seconds.
+With 5+ nodes, manual key distribution takes 15-20 minutes every time you add a server.
+With automated key exchange, adding a node is one command and roughly 10 seconds.

 Yes, significantly.
 WireGuard achieves roughly 1,011 Mbps throughput compared to OpenVPN's 258 Mbps in the same benchmark environment (WireGuard whitepaper).
 The difference comes from WireGuard's in-kernel implementation on Linux 5.6+, which avoids the userspace-to-kernel context switching that slows OpenVPN down.
 For inter-server traffic, this gap translates to lower latency and less CPU overhead.